 In each year of the programme, MYP schools are responsible for engaging students in at least one collaboratively planned interdisciplinary unit that involves at least two subject groups.
-This interdisciplinary unit is assessed and included on the end of year report.
-In 2022-2023 students participated in the following interdisciplinary units:
+This interdisciplinary unit (IDU) is assessed and included on the end of year report.

+In 2023-2024 students participated in the following interdisciplinary units:

-MYP 1 participated in the Water investigation project, a collaboration between Science and Individuals and Societies.
-MYP 2 worked on a unit, led by English and Art, in which students designed a stop motion animation video about a fabel they wrote.
+MYP 1 participated in an IDU that was a collaboration between Science and Art.
+MYP 2 worked on an IDU led by English and Art, in which students designed a stop motion animation video about a fabel they wrote.
 MYP 3 worked on an environmental campaign linked to the UN sustainability goals, a collaboration between Design and Individuals and Societies.
 MYP 4 participated in a unit: Teamwork makes the dream work, led by the PHE and Science department.
-Finally, MYP 5 completed a mock e-assessment involving English and Math.
+Finally, MYP 5 completed an e-assessment involving English and Math.